 Now that you know how to read it, you can use your SAT score report as a tool to figure out where to focus your further test preparation.
 Or, compare it to your colleges’ requirements and decide which colleges to apply to and which may be unrealistic.

-What is the highest SAT score possible?
+What is the best SAT score possible?

 The highest SAT Total Score possible is a 1600, indicating a 99th percentile rank or higher.
 The lowest possible Composite Score is a 400, indicating a 1st percentile rank or lower.
 As with most standardized tests, most students score somewhere in the middle, so this is where most competition lies within percentile rankings.